 Sip cappupuccino along the shores of Lago di Molveno, one of Italy's best-kept-secret lakes.

-Beginning in the “discrete and elegant” village of Madonna di Campiglio, you’ll follow the Brenta Trek Expert, a famous long distance trans-brenta foot path.
-Spend six full days (8 day trip total) hiking around the largest mountains of the Brenta range.
-Mountains with names like Campanile Alto “Upper Bell Tower” and Cima Tosa, the largest mountain in the range at 10,410 feet, stand proudly as you hike past sparkling lakes, sip cappuccino at historic mountain huts, and stroll through wildflower-covered meadows en route to your comfortable four and five star hotels.
-You’ll spend four nights in a luxury five star hotel, two nights in a three star hotel and one night above treeline at the Rifugio Pedrotti, a true alpinist’s hut.
+Beginning in the “discrete and elegant” village of Madonna di Campiglio, we follow the Brenta Trek Expert, a famous long distance trans-Brenta foot path.
+Spend six days hiking around the largest mountains of the Brenta range.
+Mountains with names like Campanile Alto “Upper Bell Tower” and Cima Tosa, the largest mountain in the range at 10,410 feet, stand proudly as you hike past sparkling lakes, sip cappuccino at historic mountain huts, and stroll through wildflower-covered meadows en route to your comfortable four and five star-hotels.
+We spend four nights in a luxury five-star hotel, two nights in a three-star hotel and one night above tree line at the Rifugio Pedrotti, a true alpinist’s hut.
 The hut’s owner, Franco, is a certified high mountain guide and will regale us with tales from the mountains.

 One of the highlights of this tour is a visit to the village of Molveno.
-Bordered by the Pizzo Gallino (10,043 feet) to the north and the Cima Brenta (10,335 feet) and Cima Chez to the west, Molveno is one of the more atmospheric small mountain towns in Europe.
-Add the pristine and crystal clear Lago di Molveno, on whose shores the village rests, and you’ll have a magnificent place to stay for the night.
+Bordered by the Pizzo Gallino (10,043 feet) to the north and the Cima Brenta (10,335 feet) and Cima Chez to the west, Molveno is one of the most atmospheric small mountain towns in Europe.
+Add the pristine and crystal clear Lago di Molveno, on whose shores the village rests.
+We stay in a lovely three-star hotel in Molveno.

-Today we’ll enjoy a a moderate trip high above Madonna di Campiglio where we will view the picturesque landscape, including five gorgeous alpine lakes and the Adamello Group, a lovely collection of limestone needles.
-We will take in the final views of the Brenta Massif before returning back to our hotel in Madonna.
+Today we enjoy a moderate trip high above Madonna di Campiglio.
+The picturesque landscape will enchant you, including five gorgeous alpine lakes and the Adamello Group, a lovely collection of limestone needles.
+Take in final views of the Brenta Massif before returning back to our hotel in Madonna.

-We begin today with a walk out to an impressive viewpoint where we will be able to revel in all the splendor that surrounds us.
-We will spot the fantastic system of via ferrata as we wander towards Rifugio Croz dell Altissimo.
-This is the perfect stop to enjoy a tea or a capuccino.
-Descending towards Molveno, we will traverse by Rifugio Pradel, which is a mid-station where there is a choice to either ride the lift to town or continue walking another hour to our welcoming three star hotel located in the heart of Molveno.
+We begin today with a walk out to an impressive viewpoint, where we are able to revel in all the splendor that surrounds you.
+Spot the fantastic systems of via ferratas as we wander towards Rifugio Croz dell’ Altissimo; the perfect spot to enjoy a tea or cappuccino.
+Descending towards Molveno we traverse to the Rifugio Pradel, which is a mid-station where there is a choice to either ride a lift to town or continue walking another hour to our wonderful four-star hotel located in the heart of Molveno.

-Today’s hike offers beautiful views of the Trento/Alto Adige valley on one side and then amazing views of the Brenta and northern Lago di Garda area on the other side.
+Today’s hike offers beautiful views of the Trento/Alto Adige valley on one side and amazing views of the Brenta and northern Lago di Garda area on the other.
 Lunch will be at a delicious restaurant with magnificent views of the Brenta range.
-Walk back along a lakefront trail back to our hotel in Molveno.
+Following lunch we wander back to the gondola mid-station in Andalo and transport by bus back to Molveno.

-Today’s hike is a fitting way to end your journey through the Brenta Dolomiti.
-Wildflowers, waterfalls, and an amazing lunch spot await you at the Rifugio Cascata di Mezzo on this tour from Monte Spinale into the Vallesinella and back up to Madonna di Campiglio.
+Today’s hike is a fitting way to end our journey through the Brenta Dolomiti.
+Wildflowers, waterfalls, and an amazing lunch spot await us at the Rifugio Cascata di Mezzo.
+We make our way from Monte Spinale into the Vallesinella and back up to Madonna di Campiglio.